 Morgan joined the PRI in July 2016.
 He is responsible for the PRI’s work on a sustainable financial system.

 Morgan has previously held a range of policy roles in the financial sector, including policy manager for resource and environment issues at the Institute and Faculty of Actuaries and as a policy advisor at the Association of British Insurers.
 He started his career at the New Zealand Treasury, working in areas such as international economic policy and fiscal strategy and management.

 He holds an MA in Political Studies and BCom in International Trade from the University of Auckland.

-Danielle Chesebrough, Senior Manager, Investor Relations (UN Global Compact)
+Danielle Chesebrough, Senior Analyst, Investor Relations with UNGC, Policy & Research

 Danielle Chesebrough started working in her dual role with the PRI and UN Global Compact in May 2011.
 She facilitates collaboration between UN Global Compact companies and PRI signatories and co-organises the Sustainable Stock Exchanges initiative with three UN partner organisations.

 Previously, Danielle worked in ESG client services at MSCI.
 Prior to joining the client services team, she conducted ESG analysis and led engagements with publicly listed companies.

 She has a BA in Political Science from Clemson University and a master's degree in Social Work, with a focus on Policy and International Studies, from the University of Connecticut.